 (2.35)

-The step function and the step response of a first order system are qualitatively imaged in figure 2.9 as a function of the corresponding parameters in the differential equation.
+The step function and the step response of a first order system are qualitatively displayed in Figure 2.9 as functions of the corresponding parameters in the differential equation.

 Figure 2.9: Step function and step response of a first order system.